-Dr Tibbles’ Vi-Cocoa was a popular energy restorative in the Victorian era, and could be regarded as the Lucozade or Gatorade of its time.
+Dr Tibbles’ Vi-Cocoa was a popular energy restorative in the Victorian era.
 At its height it was one of the highest-selling cocoa-based drinks in Britain.

 William Tibbles (1834 – 1912) was born into impoverished circumstances in Leicester, in the English Midlands.
-The family lived in the workhouse during the 1851 Census.
+The family resided in the workhouse at the time of the 1851 Census.

-Tibbles claimed that botanicals had cured him of consumption (tuberculosis) in 1867.
-He began to sell coca and its concentrated extract, cocaine, as a general cure for debility and consumption, from 1871.
+Tibbles claimed that botanicals had cured him of tuberculosis in 1867.
+He began to sell coca and its concentrated extract, cocaine, as a general cure for physical weakness and tuberculosis, from 1871.
 He was advertising Tibbles Concentrated Essence of Composition and Cocaine by 1876.

-The company was renamed the Watford Manufacturing Company in 1907.
+The business was renamed the Watford Manufacturing Company in 1907.
 Over 1,000 people were employed by 1914.
 Vi-Cocoa and Delecta chocolate were the principal products.

 The company did not pay a dividend between 1908 and 1918.
 Nominal capital was increased from £250,000 to £1 million in 1918, with Lord Leverhulme (1851 – 1925) becoming the largest single shareholder.
 Originally a soap manufacturer, Leverhulme was increasingly concerned with food manufacturing by this time, and the paternalistic reputation of the Watford Manufacturing Company was in harmony with his own views.